Skip to content

 Getting Started

-This guide walks you through deploying your first AI agent on HollowHost, from signing up to triggering your first run.
+This guide walks you through deploying your first AI Job on HollowHost, from signing up to triggering your first run.

 1. Create a HollowHost account